local-projects/ofxApp/ReadMe.md

   MuseumObject * mo = dynamic_cast<MuseumObject*>(texuredObject);
   ```

   Then we retrieve information about the # of assets from the object itself; because at this stage we already setup the `AssetHolder` superclass, we can retrieve information from it.
 The goal here is to find out how many textures this object owns.
 Because we know beforehand that `MuseumObject`s only have image assets, this is good enough.
-If there were other kinds of assets involves, this would not be enough, and we would need to drill down a bit furhter into `ofxAssetHolder` to get the real # of image-type assets.
+If there were other kinds of assets involves, this would not be enough, and we would need to drill down a bit further into `ofxAssetHolder` to get the real # of image-type assets.
 At this point we could also use the tag system (see the [example supplied](https://github.com/local-projects/ofxApp/blob/master/example/src/ofxAppParsers.cpp#L207) with ofxApp for more on this), or use the `ofxAssets::Descriptor`s through `AssetHolder::getAssetDescAtIndex()` or similar to query information about the assets.

   ```c++
   int numImgAssets = mo->AssetHolder::getNumAssets();